dherges/jquery-plugin-prototype/README.md

-# jquery-register-plugin-prototype
+# jquery-plugin-prototype

-> Register JavaScript prototypes as jQuery plugins
+> JavaScript prototypes are your better jQuery plugins

 ## Usage